mosip/esignet/docker-compose/README.md

 ## Overview

-This is the docker-compose setup to run esignet UI and esignet-service with mock identity system.
+This is the docker compose setup to run esignet UI and esignet-service with mock identity system.
 This is not for production use.

 ## I am a developer, how to setup dependent services to edit and test esignet-service?